markhovskiy/micro-conductor/README.md

 * No nesting for routes.
 * No composition for routers.
 It's possible to have multiple instances, but each one will listen for the `hashchange` event individually.

-There limitations could be transformed to feature requests if there's demand.
+These limitations could be transformed into feature requests if there's demand.
+I.e. there's no technical reason not to support composable routers or nested routes, it's not there yet simply because of YAGNI.

 ## Installation